 Take any prompt and add a Bloom's verb to shift the cognitive demand upwards.
 Here is the same topic at three levels:

-Level Prompt What Pupils Produce
+Level Prompt What Learners Produce

 Remember List the features of a river's upper course.
 A bulleted list of geographical terms.